udekontee/Analyzing-Education-Inequality-Trends-and-Relationships-2010-2021-/README.md

 ### Possible Implications
 These findings underscore the need for:
 - Continued investment in education policies, particularly in regions with higher inequality.
-- Integrated approaches that address socioeconomic factors alongside education access.
+- Integrated approaches that address socioeconomic factors alongside access to education.
 - Monitoring and evaluation to ensure sustainable progress toward education equity.
-- By understanding these patterns, policymakers, researchers, and organizations can better allocate resources and implement strategies to address education inequality globally.
+By understanding these patterns, policymakers, researchers, and organizations can more effectively allocate resources and implement strategies to address global education inequality.

 ## 5. Skills Demonstrated